 Secti on 3 of 21

 APPL ICATION DETAILS

-In wh nat capacity are you applyi ng for the premises licence?
+In wh at capacity are you applyi ng for the premises licence?

 \boxtimes An individual or individua als

 A limited company / limit ted liability partnership

 A partnership (other than ı limited liability)

 An unincorporated assoc iation

 Other (for example a state utory corporation)

 A recognised club

 A charity

 The proprietor of an educ cational establishment

 A health service body

 ed under part 2 of the Care Standards Act n independent hospital in Wales

-A person who is registered under Chapter 2 of Part 1 of the Health and Social Care Act 2008 in respect of the carrying on of a regulated activity (within the meaning of that Part) in an independent hospital in England
+Social Care Act 2008 in re ed under Chapter 2 of Part 1 of the Health and spect of the carrying on of a regulated ing of that Part) in an independent hospital in

 The chief officer of police of a police force in England and Wales

 Conf firm The Following

 \boxtimes I am carrying on or propo the use of the premises for osing to carry on a business which involves or licensable activities

 I am making the applicati ion pursuant to a statutory function

 I am making the applicati virtue of Her Majesty's pro ion pursuant to a function discharged by erogative

 on 4 of 21

 INDI VIDUAL APPLICANT DETA AILS

 licant Name e name the same as (or sim nilar to) the details given in section one?
 If "Yes" is selected you can re-use the details

 • ' Yes ○ No from section one, or amend them as required.
 Select "No" to enter a completely new set of details.

 First name PRITESH RAGHUBHAI

-Fami ily name PATEL
+Fami ly name PATEL

 Is the e applicant 18 years of age or older?

 • Yes ○ No